CNMAT/OpenSoundControl.org/publications/2011-Composability-for-Musical-Gesture-Signal-Processing-using-new-OSC-based-Object-and-Functional-Programming-Extensions-to-MaxMSP.md

 # Composability for Musical Gesture Signal Processing using new OSC-based Object and Functional Programming Extensions to Max/MSP

 Adrian Freed, John MacCallum, Andrew Schmeder. *Composability for Musical Gesture Signal Processing using new OSC-based Object and Functional Programming Extensions to Max/MSP*.
 2011.
-New Interfaces for Musical Expression.
+NIME.

 **URL**: <http://www.adrianfreed.com/content/composability-musical-gesture-signal-processing-using-new-osc-based-object-and-functional-pr>